timbo-max/training-assistant/README.md

 ## Daily flow

 1. You finish a session and save it on your Garmin Fenix
-2. Garmin Connect syncs to Strava automatically
+2. Garmin Connect syncs the data
-3. Strava fires a webhook to Railway
-4. Railway pulls that day's Garmin wellness and activity data
-5. Railway pulls your TrainingPeaks planned session
-6. Railway pulls any new Hevy gym sessions
-7. Compliance scoring runs automatically
-8. HRV fatigue check runs — alerts you via Telegram if needed
+3. At 6am the next morning, the cron job pulls all data automatically
+4. Wellness, activities, splits, weather, compliance score all land in Supabase
-9. Open Telegram and ask your bot about the session
+5. Open Telegram and ask your bot about the session — or type `/sync` for an immediate sync

+For gym sessions:
+1. Log your session in Hevy with exercises, sets, reps, and weights
+2. The daily 6am cron job pulls it from the Hevy API
+3. Ask the bot about your lifts, progress, or what to do next session

 ---

 ## Example questions to ask your bot

+**Running**
 - "How was my recovery this week?"
 - "Was my pacing consistent in today's run?"
-- "It felt really hard today — was the heat a factor?"
+- "It felt really hard — was the heat a factor?"
-- "How does my bench press compare to last month?"
+- "How does my long run compare to last month?"
+- "What's my HRV trend been this week?"

+**Gym**
 - "What gym session should I do today?"
+- "How is my bench press progressing?"
+- "How much total volume did I lift yesterday?"
+- "What exercises am I improving on?"

+**General**
+- "What should I do tomorrow based on my recovery?"
 - "How did I go against my planned session?"
-- "What's my HRV trend been this week?"
-- "How much total volume did I lift yesterday?"
+- "Give me a weekly summary"

 ---